May BaseCamp at Malta SailBase.

 So what does it involve?

-BaseCamps have a broad focus, giving sailors the opportunity to work on different areas of their development.
+BaseCamps have a broad focus, allowing sailors to work on different areas of their development.
 Primarily aimed at Laser Std athletes campaigning for a goal regatta, the beauty of BaseCamp is that sailors get to experience and practice in every type of sailing conditions as the weather varies throughout the month.

 Ten additional benefits of BaseCamp!